ACE-RTL: When Agentic Context Evolution Meets RTL-Specialized LLMs: Conclusion

 \section{Conclusion}

-This work introduces \name, a framework that integrates an RTL-specialized model with ACE for accurate RTL code generation. \name achieves SoTA results on multiple RTL benchmarks, surpassing both frontier proprietary and RTL-specialized models.
+This work introduces \name, a framework that integrates an RTL model with ACE and achieves SoTA results on multiple RTL benchmarks.
+An interesting future direction is to automate testbench generation and explore waveform-enhanced agentic reasoning.